All Episodes

 But you never hear about their failures.

-You never hear about the failures of their programs that they designed, that they wrote, that they implemented, that they signed into law under LBJ, the war on poverty, the Great Society, AFDC, I can name them down the lip food stamps.
+You never hear about the failures of their programs that they designed, that they wrote, that they implemented, that they signed into law under LBJ, the War on Poverty, the Great Society, AFTC, I can name them, down the food stamps.

 You never hear about the failures of these programs whatsoever.